awsdocs/iam-user-guide/doc_source/best-practices.md

 ## Use AWS Defined Policies to Assign Permissions Whenever Possible<a name="bp-use-aws-defined-policies"></a>

 We recommend that you use the managed policies that are created and maintained by AWS to grant permissions whenever possible\.
-A key advantage of using these policies is that they are maintained and updated by AWS as new services or new APIs are introduced\.
+A key advantage of using these policies is that they are maintained and updated by AWS as new services or new API operations are introduced\.

 AWS\-managed policies are designed to support common tasks\.
 They typically provide access to a single service or a limited set of actions\.
 For more information about AWS managed policies, see [AWS Managed Policies](access_policies_managed-vs-inline.md#aws-managed-policies)\.